City of Liverpool F.C.

-City of Liverpool Football Club is an English fan-owned association football club formed in 2015 and currently based in Huyton, Knowsley.
-It is currently a member of the North West Counties Premier Division, the ninth level of the English football league system.
+City of Liverpool Football Club is an English fan-owned association football club formed in 2015.
+It is currently a member of the Liverpool Premier League, the eleventh level of the English football league system.

 History

 Formation and league application

-The first meeting that led to the formation of the club was proposed in October 2014 by Paul Manning; also present at that first meeting were Peter Furmedge, Martin Jones, Kevin Morland, and Nicky Allt.
+The first meeting that led to the formation of the club was proposed in October 2014 by Paul Manning; also present at that first meeting were Peter Furmedge, Kevin Morland, and Nicky Allt.
 Names including "Liverpool City FC" and "Merseyside FC" were considered before the club was officially established in May 2015 as "City of Liverpool FC".
 The club chose to play in the colour purple due to its reputation as the "civic colour" of the city, because the city's two most famous football teams are Everton FC, whose colour is blue, and Liverpool FC, whose colour is red.

-Due to work commitments and other issues, Allt and Morland had left the venture by December 2014, and Stuart Fitzgerald joined the remaining three committee members in February 2015.
-The club held an open public meeting in September 2015, by which time Jones had also left the organisation.
+Due to work commitments and other issues, Allt and Morland had left the venture by December 2014, and Stuart Fitzgerald joined the remaining committee members in February 2015.
+The club held an open public meeting in September 2015.
 The community voted to form the club as a community benefit society on socialist principles and the club held its first members' meeting at Jack Jones House in Liverpool city centre in February 2016.

 Simon Burton, formerly of Runcorn Town, was appointed as the first manager of the club in March 2016.
 The club applied to join the North West Counties Football League in early 2016, but their application was rejected by the Football Association in May and they were instead placed in the Liverpool County Premier League.
-They chose to take up their option to appeal against the decision, particularly in light of the league being left with a vacancy following the resignation of Northwich Manchester Villa, and attended an appeal hearing at Wembley Stadium on 8 June 2016, also attended by the two remaining directors Manning and Furmedge as Fitzgerald had left the board in April 2016.
+They chose to take up their option to appeal against the decision, particularly in light of the league being left with a vacancy following the resignation of Northwich Manchester Villa, and attended an appeal hearing at Wembley Stadium on 8 June 2016.
 The appeal was successful, allowing the club to join the First Division of the North West Counties Football League for the 2016–17 season.